Self Isolation Payments

 People who live in the Breckland district who have received a notification from NHS Test and Trace to self-isolate will be entitled to a Self-Isolation Payment providing they satisfy all of the following requirements:

 - They have been told to self-isolate by NHS test and trace because they have recently been in close contact with someone who has tested positive and they are over the age of 18 and have not been double vaccinated.

 - They comply with the notification from NHS Test and Trace to self-isolate.

 - They are employed or self-employed.

-- They are unable to work from home and will lose income as a result; and
+- They are unable to work from home and will lose income as a result.

 - Applicant or partner are in receipt of one of the following benefits:

 - Universal Credit